1 pound ground chuck (20% fat) Do not substitute other types of ground beef.

 Prepare right before grilling – not ahead of time.
 Get your grill or burner hot before beginning.

 Put the ground beef in a bowl.
 Lightly break up the meat with your hands and sprinkle evenly with the salt.
 (Note: use only 1/4 teaspoon.
 This much helps prevent loss of the burger juices and keeps the burgers from following apart.
 However, too much salt causes the beef to congeal.)

-After you’ve seasoned the meat, divide it into 4, and with lightly cupped hands, shape into patties.
+After you’ve seasoned the meat, divide it into 4 or 5 sections* and with lightly cupped hands, shape into patties.
 As soon as the patties hold together, stop!
 Over handling will cause the beef to become rubbery when cooked.